Keep this collection of the best peach recipes handy while stone fruit season is still in full swing!

 Related Reading: Everything You Need to Know About Shrubs

-There are plenty of inventive ways to incorporate peaches into sweets (just see our Roasted Peach and Dulce de Leche Bread Pudding recipe), but sometimes a classic is called for: peach pie is always divine, but potentially fussy with all the rolling and crimping.
+There are plenty of inventive ways to incorporate peaches into sweets, but sometimes a classic is called for: peach pie is always divine, yet potentially fussy with all the rolling and crimping.
 So we just as often pick a peach crisp (see our video below) or even a a Slow Cooker Peach Crumble.
 In the same family of easy fruit desserts, a peach cobbler also takes the cake.
 Vanilla ice cream is a must for any of the above, of course.
 Get our Easy Peach Cobbler recipe.

 Related Video: How to Make Easy Peach Crisp